University of Oregon: Research

-Libraries and museums
+Libraries

 The multi-branch University of Oregon Libraries serves the campus with library collections, instruction and reference, and a wide variety of educational technology and media services.
 The UO is Oregon's only member of the Association of Research Libraries.
 The main branch, the Knight Library, houses humanities and social sciences, Learning Commons, Music Services, Government Publications, Maps and Aerial Photos, Special Collections & University Archives, Media Services, the Center for Educational Technologies, and a Cinema Studies lab to be available in Winter 2010.
 Other branch locations are: